ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Security Considerations

-The convention described in this document provides no additional security risks to DNS zone or server administrators.
+The convention described in this document provides no additional security risks related to DNS zones or server administrators.

 Name servers which do not support Dynamic Update for the zones they host might experience a security benefit from reduced DNS UPDATE